Strike gold in this luxury-minded town on the northern coast.

-With a name that literally means “golden,” it’s safe to say that Dorado is one of the most luxurious destinations in Puerto Rico.
-Between its mesmerizing golden coastline, lavish resort, and three immaculate Robert Trent Jones-designed golf courses, Dorado is the first choice of those seeking relaxation, privacy, and plenty of stunning natural beauty.
+With a name that literally means “golden,” it's appropriate that Dorado is one of the most luxurious destinations in Puerto Rico.
+Between its mesmerizing golden coastline, lavish Dorado Beach, A Ritz-Carlton Reserve, and three immaculate Robert Trent Jones-designed golf courses, Dorado is the first choice of those seeking relaxation, privacy, and plenty of stunning natural beauty.

 Just 15 miles (24 km) west of San Juan, Dorado is a vibrant town with much to explore, including museums, historic homes, and unspoiled beaches.
-Whether you’re checking in for the week or just visiting for the day, here’s what to do in Dorado:
+Whether you’re checking in for the week or just visiting for the day, here are some of the best things to do in Dorado:

 Exterior of Museo y Centro Cultural Casa del Rey